ARC-85/chamberfoods/README.md

 ![rpi4](assets/rpiplusener314rt.png)

 However, this is not possible if the pins also need to be accessed by the DHT/AM2302 sensor.
-Therefore, we can wire only the necessary pins as described by the Energenie website (see [here](https://energenie4u.co.uk/res/pdfs/ENER314-RT User Guide V2.pdf)), as per the schematic below.
+Therefore, we can wire only the necessary pins as described by the Energenie website, see [here](https://energenie4u.co.uk/res/pdfs/ENER314-RT User Guide V2.pdf), as per the schematic below.

 ![rpi4](assets/ener314rtlayout.png)